ENROLLMENT for Academic Year 2023/24 is closed.

 - For film directors and cinematographers:

-- a photo-script (a story about a real or fictional history in the form of 20 numbered photographs)
+a photo-script (a story about a real or fictional history in the form of 20 numbered a

 - For video game designers and producers: a maximum of a 3-page Game Concept Document presenting your idea of a game, including: main concepts and goals of the game, alternatively 3 Unique Selling Points of the game; 3 main game mechanisms, a maximum of 5 secondary mechanisms, a half-page summary of the plot, description of target audience, list of competing game titles, ideas for monetisation, (facultatively) visual references